 Key Points:

-- Lawrence Swem was an American inventor who held over 6 patents for various devices, including a keyboard adder similar to an earlier models designed by Marshall Cram and Arthur Shattuck.
+- Lawrence Swem was an American inventor who held over 6 patents for various devices, including a keyboard adder similar to earlier models designed by Marshall Cram and Arthur Shattuck.

-- Other inventions Swem made were a lamp extinguisher, hydraulic air pump, gas making apparatus, mold for castings, ring expanding press, hydrocarbon burner, and a ring-expanding press.
+- Other inventions Swem made were a lamp extinguisher, hydraulic air pump, gas making apparatus, mold for castings, ring-expanding press, hydrocarbon burner, and a ring-expanding press.

 - He spent most of his life in the small town of West Liberty, Iowa with his wife and 2 children.